Perth Rectangular Stadium: Cricket

-Perth Oval was home to Western Australian Grade Cricket teams North Perth and University.
+The venue was home to Western Australian Grade Cricket teams North Perth and University.
 North Perth played at the oval between 1910 and 1975 and University between 1913 and 1929.

 Rugby union

-Rugby was played at Perth Oval as early as 1905.
+Rugby was played at the venue as early as 1905.

 The ground has occasionally been used by the Western Australian Rugby Union to host state league finals matches at least as far back as 1940.

-Perth Spirit played at Perth Oval during the 2007 Australian Rugby Championship.
+Perth Spirit played at the venue during the 2007 Australian Rugby Championship.

-Since 2010 the Western Force have called Perth Oval home and together with co-tenants Perth Glory, helped instigate the stadium's most recent re-development.
+Perth Rectangular Stadium has been the home of the Western Force since 2010.

 Rugby league

-Rugby league has been an annual fixture at Perth Oval since 2009, with South Sydney Rabbitohs hosting a home game once a season until 2017 with the Manly-Warringah Sea Eagles joining them for 2016 and 2017.
+Rugby league has been an annual fixture at Perth Rectangular Stadium since 2009, with South Sydney Rabbitohs hosting a home game once a season until 2017 with the Manly-Warringah Sea Eagles joining them for 2016 and 2017.
 The biggest crowds have occurred in games involving the New Zealand Warriors.
 It was announced in January 2016 that the stadium would host Perth's first rugby league test match between the Australian Kangaroos and the New Zealand Kiwis on 15 October 2016.

-It was also selected as a venue for the 2017 Rugby League World Cup.

-In February 2020 Perth Oval hosted the NRL Nines.
+The venue hosted the 2017 Rugby League World Cup and the 2020 NRL Nines.

-List of rugby league test matches played at the Perth Oval.
+List of rugby league test matches played at Perth Rectangular Stadium.

 The first game played at the venue was in the 1997 Super League season.
 The Perth-based Western Reds moved their round 4 game against the Canterbury Bulldogs to the oval due to the unavailability of their usual home ground, the WACA.
 On that occasion the Reds won 36–6 in what was the venue's smallest rugby league attendance (until 2017) of 7,135.

 NRL games

 Record attendances

-The record crowd for the ground is 32,000 for the Ed Sheeran concert on 2 December 2015, overtaking the previous record of 31,997 for the last Foo Fighters concert in 2015.
+The record crowd for the ground is 32,000 for the Ed Sheeran concert on 2 December 2015, overtaking the previous record of just under 32,000 for the Foo Fighters concert earlier that year.

 The record sport attendance is 27,473, for an interstate Australian football match between Western Australia and Victoria on 6 July 1929 – which was at the time the record football crowd in Western Australian history.
 The highest crowd for a club match was 26,760 for the 31 May 1969 derby Australian football match between East Perth and West Perth.

 The record soccer crowd for a match at the ground is 19,495, for a 2018 FIFA World Cup qualifier between the Socceroos and Bangladesh, bettering the previous record of 18,067 in the 1998–99 NSL season game between Perth Glory and South Melbourne FC.

 The record rugby union crowd at the venue prior to the 2012–13 redevelopment is an estimated 22,000 in a Super Rugby 2011 Season game between the Western Force and Crusaders on 30 April 2011.

 The record sports crowd at the venue since the 2012–13 redevelopment is 20,727 in a 2015 NRL season game between the South Sydney Rabbitohs and New Zealand Warriors on 6 June 2015.